Health & Nutrition

 No Worries for Vital Choice Seafood

-We believe we are the first fishmonger to release the results of radiation tests on Pacific seafood products harvested after the accident in Japan.
-To read more about the very reassuring results, read the announcement.
+We were the first retailer to release the results of radiation tests on Pacific seafood products harvested after the accident in Japan.
+Four rounds of tests have found our seafood completely safe.

-No matter how the situation in Japan evolves over time, we will ensure that all products we sell meet high standards of purity and safety.
+No matter how the situation evolves over time, we will ensure that all products we sell meet high standards of purity and safety.

 After all, Vital Choice families are among the largest consumers of our own fish.